 Sevilla – or Seville – is one of the most underrated destinations in the Andalusian region of Spain.
 Seville has style, swagger and charisma by the bucketload, and many tourists to this great city are blown away by its heady mix of history, culture, food and entertainment.
 It’s small enough to get around on a short city break and large enough to lose yourself away for a week or two.
 In short, Seville is well worth a visit, regardless of the time of year.
-Here are a few suggestions about Sevilla, including what to do, where to stay, and what to expect.
+There are plenty of things to do in Seville, and here’s a short outline of some of the best.

 Sevilla – the basics